2020PB/police-brutality/reports/Oregon.md

 ### Second round of tear gas launched by federal officers | July 28th

-Just after midnight on July 28th, federal officers fired a volley of munitions at protestors gathered around the fence.
+Just after midnight on July 28th, federal officers fired a volley of munitions at protesters gathered around the fence.

 The wall of moms is tear-gassed.
-Officers use tear gas and flashbangs to push protestors.
-Officers additionally use green lasers to point out protestors for impact munitions, generally targeting protestors who attempt to throw tear gas canisters back at officers.
+Officers use tear gas and flashbangs to push protesters.
+Officers additionally use green lasers to point out protesters for impact munitions, generally targeting protesters who attempt to throw tear gas canisters back at officers.

-A reporter discusses the munitions used with protestors, including munitions containing metal ball bearings.
+A reporter discusses the munitions used with protesters, including munitions containing metal ball bearings.
 The reporter also notes a chlorine smell in the air, raising concerns about the nature of the chemical agents used, as most tear gas does not smell of chlorine.

 tags: protester, tear-gas, stun-grenade